 The Earthworks Story

+Extensive consultation with service users, carers and social services revealed land-based activity to be the most popular creative occupation.
 After five years' preparation and consultation, we leased a two-acre site of waste ground in Hixberry Lane, St Albans from the District Council.